 Mobile companies will offer free service of charging batteries at the time of disasters, but it is recommended to get extra battery packs by yourself and keep in a emergency kit.
 Better to be prepared with a hand-powered or solar-powered battery charger as well.

 It is possible to make calls from public pay phones even at the time of power failure unless there wouldn't be any physical damages at phone lines or communication apparatus.
-Yet you cannot use card-phone with telephone cards when there is no electricity supply because power source for telephone card usage is provided with separately from that of phone itself.
 You need to prepare some \10 coins beforehand.

 According to NTT, public telephone can be newly set up or made free-of-charge if such measures are considered necessary at the time of disasters.